zzxwill/odps/intl.en-US/Best Practices/Demo: Modify incompatible SQL.md

 In MaxCompute 2.0, a warning is given for use of auto generated aliases, but due to breadth of involvement such use is not prohibited for the moment.

 In some cases, known changes are made to the alias generation rules in the different versions of MaxCompute.
 Some online jobs depend on the auto generated aliases.
 Queries may fail when MaxCompute  performs version upgrade or rollback.
 If you have such problems, modify queries and explicitly specify the alias of the column of interest.
-For example:
+Examples:

 Not recommended syntax: